Louise Creighton: Women's rights advocacy

 In 1885, Creighton founded the National Union of Women Workers with Lady Laura Ridding and Emily Janes.
-Although it was called a union, its purpose was to co-ordinate the voluntary efforts of women across Great Britain.
-Its purpose was to "promote sympathy of thought and purpose among the women of Great Britain and Ireland" Creighton was its first president.
+Although called a union, its purpose was to co-ordinate the voluntary efforts of women and to "promote sympathy of thought and purpose among the women of Great Britain and Ireland."
+Creighton was its first president.
+The organisation was later renamed the National Council of Women of Great Britain.